SMSonGitHub/gsua-0.1/search-operators.md

 See Google’s cached version of a site
 Put "cache:" in front of the site address.

+To define a word
+Put "define:" before a word

 Important: Not all search operators return exhaustive results.